sjlevalley/gitops-application/README.md

 ### Adding New Applications

-1. Create a new directory under `applications/`
+1. Create a new directory under `applications/` with your source code
-2. Add your Kubernetes manifests
+2. Add Kubernetes manifests to the `gitops-kubernetes` repository
-3. Update `applications/applications-config.yaml`
+3. Update `applications/applications-config.yaml` in `gitops-kubernetes`
-4. Update `argocd-applicationset.yaml` if using dynamic deployment
+4. Update `argocd-applicationset.yaml` in `gitops-kubernetes` if using dynamic deployment
 5. Update `scripts/select-application.sh` for the selector

 ## GitOps Best Practices